jasonfyw/csc258-project/README.md

 - `p`: pause the game
 - `q`: quit the game

 Launch the ball with `space` and then destroy all the bricks to win!
+Hitting the paddle in different spots results in the ball rebounding with a difference trajectory.
 If the ball reaches the bottom of the screen, a life will be lost.
 After three lives lost, the game will end.